 Rhodes is known for its range of quintessential, accessibly-priced boots and shoes.
 One of its more unique offerings in its lineup — the Roper Boot — complements the brand’s already-solid mix of Chelsea boots, chukka boots and lace-up styles.
 Like the other boots, the Roper Boot is quite affordable (just $210), and it doesn’t skimp on materials or construction.
+Right now, you can pick them up from Huckberry for 30 percent off, dropping the price to just $147, which is an incredible deal for boots this nice.

 Western boots typically come in two variations: traditional cowboy boots that feature a riding heel (taller and angled), and roper boots that have a shorter heel, designed to handle a day of walking.
 The Rhodes Roper Boot has that shorter block heel, capped with rubber for added traction and ease of repair.